-Sub Pop is a much loved record label founded in 1988 by Bruce Pavitt who then later formed Sub Pop Records LLC with Jonathon Poneman in Seattle, Washington.
-The label were key players in the Seattle grunge scene movement in the late 80’s and early 90’s and an early home for many iconic and pioneering bands like Nirvana, Soundgarden, Mudhoney and The Smashing Pumpkins.
+Sub Pop is a much-loved record label founded in 1988 by Bruce Pavitt who then later formed Sub Pop Records LLC with Jonathon Poneman in Seattle, Washington.
+The label was a key player in the Seattle grunge scene movement in the late ’80s and early 90’s and an early home for many iconic and pioneering bands like Nirvana, Soundgarden, Mudhoney and The Smashing Pumpkins.
 Over the years Sub Pop has switched to a more indie rock sound but has continued to achieve both commercial and critical success by signing bands such as Foals, Fleet Foxes, Sleater-Kinney and The Shins.
-With so many amazing releases in their 29+ years active, I take a look at some of the my personal favourites so far in chronological order.
+With so many amazing releases in their 29+ years active, I take a look at some of my personal favourites so far in chronological order.

 1989: Nirvana – Bleach

 From the moment the distorted fuzz of Kurt Cobain’s guitar opens the album with “Blew”, it writes the blueprint for the genre that changed the alternative music scene forever.
 Grunge.
 Although the band’s second album Nevermind was the one that gave them overnight mainstream success, Bleach set the dynamics and raw sound that would make Nirvana one of the most loved bands in history.
 An essential purchase and much-overlooked masterpiece.

 1990: The Smashing Pumpkins – Tristessa / La Dolly Vita

 Although this is just a 2 track single (unless you have the 3 track UK version), I added this release to my list because Tristessa was so well received that they went on to having every record label wanting to sign them.
 It has all the hallmarks of a classic Smashing Pumpkins song and is still one of my favourites to this day.
 Although it was later rerecorded and put on their amazing breakthrough album Gish, this single arguably paved the way for their future mainstream success.